High school hockey notebook: Small schools sectional field filled with contenders

 Peter Spameni, of course, is the Lancers' senior forward who is leading the Federation with 33 points (14 goals, 19 assists) in 11 games with one game left in the regular season.

-Junior Liam Snyder of Grand Island (15 goals, 16 assists, 31 points in 12 games) and senior Max Ciepiela of Starpoint (16-14-30, 11 games) are others top contenders for the points championship.
+Junior Liam Snyder of Grand Island (15 goals, 16 assists, 31 points in 12 games) and senior Max Ciepiela of Starpoint (16-14-30, 11 games) are other top contenders for the points championship.

-However, Pray is not discounting his own team, especially with the scoring potential of Snyder and sophomore Eddie Kwerciak, who has had a breakout season with 13 goals and 14 assists.
+However, Pray is not discounting his own team, especially with the scoring potential of Snyder and sophomore Eddie Kwarciak, who has had a breakout season with 13 goals and 14 assists.

-"Kwerciak is one of the best I've had for vision on the ice.
+"Kwarciak is one of the best I've had for vision on the ice.
 He just sees the ice so well.
 He is one of our finesse players.
-He plays so good on the power play because he able to set people up."
+He plays so good on the power play because he is able to set people up."

 Pray has veteran forwards who blend in with the two juniors.
 They are seniors Joseph Christiano (9-8-17), Cam Davis (3-14-17) and Billy Wieberg (4-11-15).

-At 6-feet-4, Wieberg is unusual in that he combines hockey with being a top player on Grand Island's state Division 2 championship volleyball team.
+At 6 feet, 4 inches, Wieberg is unusual in that he combines hockey with being a top player on Grand Island's state Division 2 championship volleyball team.
 Wieberg was the most valuable player of the state tournament.

 Pray believes Wieberg, with his size, had the potential to play college hockey at the Division III level if he had not decided to specialize in volleyball.
 Wieberg will play volleyball at Daemen College.